Thing in Scrabble and Meaning

 Don’t forget to have Gomez postpone that shooting thing. (in reference to the execution of Fernandez)

-15. (informal, used possessively) That which is favoured; personal preference.
+16. (informal, used possessively, chiefly in the negative) That which is favoured; personal preference.

 • 2002, Joss Whedon et al, "Never Leave Me", Buffy the Vampire Slayer (TV episode):